On this page

 [back to top]

-The NSW Public Health (COVID-19 Residential Aged Care Facilities) Order (No 2) 2020 updates the NSW Public Health (COVID-19 Residential Aged Care Facilities) Order 2020.
-The order is in effect until rescinded.
+The NSW Public Health (COVID-19 Residential Aged Care Facilities) Order (No 3) 2020 updates the NSW Public Health (COVID-19 Residential Aged Care Facilities) Order (no 2) 2020.
+The order is in effect until 17 December 2020.

 SGRACFs and MPSs must comply with this Order.
 It applies to all RACFs that provide care or accommodation under residential care subsidies or flexible care subsidies as per the Commonwealth’s Aged Care Act 1997.
 This includes facilities that provide respite care to residents and transition care for Transitional Aged Care Programme clients in a SGRACF or MPS.